16.4.19

 TOYAH: Yes, it's worth so much.
 One of the picture discs is worth about £500

-STEVE: Oh, don't tell me that because I haven't got any picture discs and there would've been a time when I would've thought "shall I pay the extra £1 for a picture disc?" and I thought no, the money from my paper round will only go so far
+STEVE: Oh, don't tell me that because I haven't got any picture discs.
+There would've been a time when I would've thought "shall I pay the extra £1 for a picture disc?" and I thought no, the money from my paper round will only go so far

 TOYAH: Awww!
 That's so sad!
-(Steve laughs) Well, you know I'm releasing a vinyl album on the 13th of April - Record Store Day.
+(Steve laughs) Well, I'm releasing a vinyl album on the 13th of April, Record Store Day.
 I have a bright pink limited edition vinyl of my new album coming out.
 “In The Court Of The Crimson Queen”

-STEVE: That was absolutely seamless, ten out of ten Toyah, for getting round to that (they both laugh)
+That was absolutely seamless!
+Ten out of ten Toyah, for getting round to that (they both laugh)

 TOYAH: I thought I'd better get that in when you still have some money in your pocket

-STEVE: I have a copy in front of me now and that crimsony pink that you talk about now – that's such an eye catching album cover.
+STEVE: I have a copy in front of me now and that crimsony pink ...
+That's such an eye catching album cover.
 Really good!

 TOYAH: It's great, isn't it?
 The things they can do these days (Steve laughs)

-STEVE: I mean it's – colour of course has been one your things down the years, we'll get round to that a little bit later on as I talk to you.
-But it's been a while but you've been out and about, you're touring, you've been playing live but this album is a labour of love, isn't it, because it's taken quite a while to put together - finally assemble every piece of it
+STEVE: Colour of course has been one your things down the years.
+It's been a while but you've been out and about, you're touring, you've been playing live.
+This album is a labour of love though, because it's taken quite a while to put together -

 TOYAH: Well, it kind of came together by accident.
-There's only two people on the album, myself an my co-writer Simon Darlow (below, with Toyah).
+There's only two people on the album, myself an my co-writer Simon Darlow.
 People might not know Simon's name but he wrote “Slave To The Rhythm” for Grace Jones.
-So Simon and have been writing together, we're a songwriting team and we started writing when I was 19 and he was 17.
+So Simon and have been writing together, we're a songwriting team.
+We started writing when I was 19 and he was 17

-So that was 1977 and about ten years ago we decided to start to write together again to see what would happen and our publishers just were over the moon.
-They said what we were delivering was just some of the best stuff they've ever heard.
+So that was 1977 and about ten years ago we decided to start to write together again to see what would happen.
+Our publishers just were over the moon.
+They said what we were delivering was just some of the best stuff they've ever heard

-So my latest single “Sensational” was one of the first songs to be written and that was picked up by Weight Watchers, so people will have heard that but they don't know what is was but that was the campaign song for Weight Watchers TV campaign about five years ago
+My latest single “Sensational” was one of the first songs to be written and that was picked up by Weight Watchers about five years.
+People will have heard that but they don't know it was me

-TOYAH: So this album “In The Court Of The Crimson Queen” has had a ten year journey and its been a phenomenal journey.
+This album “In The Court Of The Crimson Queen” has had a ten year phenomenal journey.
 Most of the songs have been in movies, the last song on the album “Our Hearts Still Beat” was the end song of a film called “In Extremis”.
-All of the songs have been used in a London musical called “Crime And Punishment”, which was out four years ago.
+All of the songs have been used in a London musical called “Crime And Punishment”, which was out four years ago

-And the fans – last year on my 60th birthday May the 18th – downloaded me to number one in the charts and the unprecedented thing about this is I was an unsigned artist
+Last year on my 60th birthday May the 18th my fans downloaded me to number one in the charts and the unprecedented thing about this is I was an unsigned artist

-TOYAH: And for me to be able to talk to you now, to have radio play I need to become a signed artist and Demon Records picked up on this and this is now an official release and to show how in demand it is - when they announced it two weeks ago I went to number one across the board in all the download charts.
+TOYAH: For me to be able to talk to you now, to have radio play, I needed to become a signed artist. and Demon Records picked up on this and this is now an official release.
+To show how in demand it is ... when they announced it two weeks ago I went to number one across the board in all the download charts

 So that's the chart that happens when it's not even a physical release.
 The physical release of the double CD is on the 12th of April and then this wonderful bright pink limited edition vinyl is the 13th of April

-TOYAH: Well, so am I. We didn't expect it.
+TOYAH: So am I. We didn't expect it.
 I can not tell you how surprised we were.
-It was announced exactly two weeks ago and the record company within an hour were contacting me saying "we are utterly gobsmacked you are number one in every chart."
+It was announced exactly two weeks ago and the record company, within an hour, were contacting me saying "we are utterly gobsmacked - you are number one in every chart."
 And that's the download release

-STEVE: So how have your musical tastes changed down the years then, because obviously people of my age will remember you as I described you earlier on, very bubbly, very smiley but in a way a rebellious singer with kind of rebellious songs.
+...
+Have your musical tastes changed down the years?
+Because obviously people of my age will remember you as very bubbly, very smiley but in a way a rebellious singer with rebellious songs.
 Has age calmed you down?

 TOYAH: Yeah.
-It's phenomenal and I think when you're a bit older you just understand the journey they had to make to get that music out and it just makes it such a complete picture.
-Back in the 70's artists really were artists, they lived the life and they were almost in self-destruct mode.
+It's phenomenal.
+I think when you're a bit older you just understand the journey they had to make to get that music out and it just makes it such a complete picture.
+Back in the 70s artists really were artists.
+They lived the life and they were almost in self-destruct mode

-There's so many incredible stories about making this music from marriage breakups to relationship breakups to the band hating each other so much they can't even travel on the same plane and it just adds such a depth to the music
+There's so many incredible stories about making music from marriage breakups to relationship breakups to the band hating each other so much they can't even travel on the same plane.
+It just adds such a depth to the music

-STEVE: I think the next part of the programme you're really going to enjoy because I'm going to play one of the songs you would like me to me play from this new album of yours
+STEVE: I'm going to play one of the songs from this new album of yours

 TOYAH: Oh, yes please!

-TOYAH: Well, “Dance In The Hurricane” is being reviewed as the best song of my life.
-It's quite long, it has an intro with my husband Robert Fripp on it, which I wrote, he's not playing on the album, he has nothing to do with the album but he's the narrator that opens the album.
+TOYAH: “Dance In The Hurricane” is being reviewed as the best song of my life.
+It's quite long, it has an intro with my husband Robert Fripp on it, which I wrote.
+He's not playing on the album, he has nothing to do with the album but he's the narrator that opens the album

 “Dance In The Hurricane” plays

-STEVE: You mentioned earlier this amazing shocking pink crimson cover that you have to go with your album, which is, like I said, such an impressive album cover.
-You have of course been known down the years to be colourful and one of the things I didn't even need to look up, because I remembered from the back of mind, was your appearance on the Kenny Everett Show (below) many years go, where computer trickery got them to change your hair colour and Kenny couldn't keep up with what colour it was
+STEVE: The album has such an amazing impressive shocking pink crimson cover.
+You have been known to be colourful.
+I remember your appearance on the Kenny Everett Show, where computer trickery got them to change your hair colour and Kenny (below with Toyah 4.3.1982) couldn't keep up with what colour it was

 TOYAH: I loved doing that show

-STEVE: It looked one of those programmes where they get the camera crew laughing always - got me as a kid and I realised there's no studio audience but he's making his friends in the room laugh, this is great!
+STEVE: It looked like one of those programmes where the camera crew was always laughing.
+There's no studio audience - he's making his friends in the room laugh!

-TOYAH: It was astonishing because I think things like that only happened in a America up until that point but Kenny was a very serious guy.
-You didn't really joke off camera.
-When he was setting up and rehearsing is was all very very natural, very normal but then the mayhem started as soon as the cameras rolled and everyone in the room would be hysterics
+When he was setting up and rehearsing is was all very natural and normal but then the mayhem started as soon as the cameras rolled and everyone in the room would be hysterics

-STEVE: And another BBC programme that I know you were really desperate as a youngster to get on and then finally did - was Top Of The Pops
+STEVE: Another BBC programme you were really desperate as a youngster to get on and then finally did was Top Of The Pops

 TOYAH: Oh, heaven!

-STEVE: - The day you realised you're going to be on and then what actually happened that day?
+STEVE: Can you remember the day you realised you're going to be on and then what actually happened that day?

 TOYAH: It was with “It's A Mystery” and I really thought this song would not work.
 I thought it would be a complete flop.
 I remember I was lying in the bath in my apartment in Hendon in London about 7 at night and the phone rang.
-It was the record company and they said you're on Top Of The Pops tomorrow and I just – I was speechless, I was in shock (Steve chuckles)
+It was the record company and they said "you're on Top Of The Pops tomorrow" and I was speechless!
+I was in shock (Steve chuckles)

-Because my family and I watched Top Of The Pops religiously every week and we watched it as a family and it was a very safe happy thing to experience.
-We never criticised the music, we never criticised the show, the show was part of our family, part of our community and here I was, I was about to go on it.
+Because my family and I watched Top Of The Pops religiously every week.
+We watched it as a family and it was a very safe happy thing to experience.
+We never criticised the music, we never criticised the show.
+The show was part of our family, part of our community.
+And here I was, I was about to go on it.
 I was overwhelmed with excitement

-TOYAH: Well, it was a long day.
+TOYAH: It was a long day.
 We'd arrive at 10.30 in the morning and we'd rehearse about five times on camera.
-Then you go to make-up around six, then you rehearse again before it went live on air and it usually went live round 7 or 7.30.
+Then you go to make-up around six, then you rehearse again before it went live on air.
+It usually went live round 7 or 7.30.
 Even after a day of solid rehearsals I can remember being utterly terrified in case something went wrong ... but it never did

 STEVE: So all that bravado you showed as Toyah, the performer, you still had the nerves behind the make-up and the hair and the clothes?

-TOYAH: Yeah, I was on with all these other artists which I was in awe of.
-I think the first time I was on I was on with Adam Ant, Human League and a few other obviously well known people … Midge Ure … I was so in awe of them I didn't know how to communicate with them.
-That level of success was very new to me.
+TOYAH: Yeah.
+I was on with all these other artists, which I was in awe of.
+I think the first time I was on with Adam Ant, the Human League and a few other obviously well known people like Midge Ure.
+I was so in awe of them I didn't know how to communicate with them.
+That level of success was very new to me

 STEVE: That's amazing.
 Finally, tomorrow night you will be performing in Nottingham -

-Well, in Otley last week we had a stage invasion (Steve laughs) Which took me by surprise.
-The audience went utterly crazy, they were off their seats, we started improvising the set and we had no security and they all ended up on stage so anything can happen at these shows
+Well, in Otley last week we had a stage invasion (Steve laughs) which took me by surprise.
+The audience went utterly crazy, they were off their seats!
+We started improvising the set and we had no security.
+They all ended up on stage so anything can happen at these shows

 STEVE: Wow!
 And then later on in the summer you'll be at the Rock and Bike Fest, South Normanton?

-TOYAH: Yes, that's the band, the full rock band, which is going to be fantastic and then I'm back in Nottingham to play the Rescue Rooms on the 26th of October - is to perform the album "In The Court Of The Crimson Queen” plus the hits
+TOYAH: Yes, that's the full rock band, which is going to be fantastic!
+Then I'm back in Nottingham to play the Rescue Rooms on the 26th of October.
+That will be the album "In The Court Of The Crimson Queen” plus the hits

 STEVE: And the album is out the 12th of April.
 Toyah Willcox, thank you for being my guest today on BBC Radio Derby